RMHC® Scholarship Program

 How do you apply?

-If you meet the requirements listed above you will create an account with the link provided when applications open and complete the 2022 RMHC Scholarship Eligibility Questionnaire.
-Applicants will be notified of their scholarship award status in May-June 2022.
+If you meet the requirements listed above you will create an account this link when applications open and complete the 2024 RMHC Scholarship Eligibility Questionnaire.
+Applicants will be notified of their scholarship award status in May-June 2024.

 Award Amount: Amounts may vary, but most scholarships are $2,000 for the academic year.